kylebebak/questionnaire/README.md

 ## Contributing
-If you want to improve __questionnaire__ with tests, new core prompters, or other features, fork the repo and submit a pull request.
-Automated tests or new prompters would be nice!
+If you want to improve __questionnaire__, fork the repo and submit a pull request.
+Integration tests for the prompters would be nice.
+I think it would also be nice to refactor the raw prompter to use curses.

 ## Gotchas